Everything you need to know about the Centre, its courses and where your studies could take you.

 If you receive an Unconditional Offer you are being offered a place on the course without any further requirement for documents or qualifications to be submitted.
 You must then proceed to pay the deposit in order to secure your place on the course.

-Is there a deposit payment?
+Is there a deposit payment for Masters?

 The deposit is £500.
 This is part of your course fee, not extra.
 You need to pay this in order to secure your place if you receive an offer (either conditional or unconditional).
 You must pay the deposit six weeks after receiving your formal offer of a place.
 You can pay by credit card, a link to the online payment form will be sent to you in your offer email.